Official Western Nevada College Social Media Pages

 - Information published on a personal blog or social media site should comply with WNC’s confidentiality, disclosure of proprietary data and FERPA policies.
 This also applies to comments posted on other blogs, forums and social networking sites.

 - Do not reference or cite WNC faculty, staff, students, alumni or donors without their express consent.
-Contact Information and Marketing Services for consent when referencing WNC.
+Contact Advancement for consent when referencing WNC.

 - Respect copyright laws, and reference or cite sources appropriately.

 - Adhere to the WNC graphic identity guidelines.
-WNC logos may not be used without the consent of Information and Marketing Services.
+WNC logos may not be used without consent.